 A tradition can be as simple as always having a special breakfast casserole on Christmas morning.
 It could be as complex as having Santa Claus stop by for a visit every December.

-Do not get overwhelmed by this list!
-It is a list of ideas you can pick and choose from to set up the traditions you want for your family.
-A few solid traditions are all you need to make Christmas meaningful!
+Do not get overwhelmed.
+This is a list of ideas you can pick and choose from what will be most impactful for your family.
+A few solid traditions are all you need to make Christmas meaningful.

-- Drive around and look at Christmas lists as a family every December.
+- Drive around and look at Christmas lights as a family every December.

 - Go to a Christmas tree farm and pick a live tree together and cut it down.